bbonsign/pandoc_resume/markdown/resume.md

 ------------------------

 Hobbies
-:   I like travelling and camping.
+:   I like traveling and camping.
 I like playing guitar and
     reading in my spare time.

 Sports